8 best vegetarian subscription boxes to bring out the meat-free chef in you

-Take the effort out of meat-free meals with these dishes delivered direct to your front door
+Take the effort out of cooking with these dishes delivered direct to your front door

 Whether you’re looking to cut down your meat intake, want to ensure you eat your five a day or simply need some inspiration using plant-based ingredients, we’ve rounded up the best recipe boxes that cater for vegetarian and vegan lifestyles specifically.